 In-Plane Switching Panels (IPS)

-IPS panels (In-Plane Switching) are known for their vibrant color accuracy and wide viewing angles, making them a go-to choice for creatives and professionals.
-Thanks to the way liquid crystal molecules shift within the display, IPS panels deliver sharp, clear visuals from multiple angles — no need to sit dead-center for a great view.
+IPS panels are known for their vibrant color accuracy and wide viewing angles, making them a go-to choice for creatives and professionals.
+Thanks to the way liquid crystal molecules shift within the display, IPS panels deliver sharp, clear visuals from multiple angles.
+No need to sit dead-center for a great view.

-That said, IPS panels do have a potential downside: slower response times compared to OLED and Twisted Nematic (TN) panels.
-For most everyday tasks, this isn’t a big deal.
-But if you’re into fast-paced gaming or need ultra-responsive inputs, OLED or TN panels might be the better option.
+That said, IPS panels do have a potential downside: slower response times compared to OLED and other LED varieties.
+Fast IPS technology aims to fix that.
+Even so, for most everyday tasks this isn’t a big deal.
+But if you’re into fast-paced gaming or need ultra-responsive inputs, OLED or faster LED panels might be the better option.

 Twisted Nematic Panels (TN)

-Twisted Nematic (TN) panels are the oldest LED/LCD technology and they have some significant disadvantages.
-For instance, viewing angles are extremely limited, meaning that unless you are directly in front of your monitor, the image may look distorted or incomplete.
+TN panels are the oldest LED/LCD technology, and they have some significant disadvantages.
+For instance, viewing angles are relatively limited, meaning that unless you are directly in front of your monitor, the image may look distorted or incomplete.

-However, they remain popular with certain users because they provide extremely fast response times, making them excellent for competitive gaming.
+However, they remain popular with fans of extremely fast response times, making them excellent for competitive gaming.
 On top of this, TN panels perform very well in terms of pure brightness, though their color accuracy is not as good as alternative panel technologies.

 Vertical Alignment Panels (VA)

-Vertical Alignment (VA) panels were developed as an upgrade to TN panels, addressing some of their biggest shortcomings.
+VA panels were developed as an upgrade to TN, addressing some of their biggest shortcomings.
 One of the most noticeable improvements is color accuracy, with VA panels delivering richer, more vibrant colors.
 They also offer significantly better viewing angles, so you don’t have to be directly in front of the screen to get a clear picture.

 Their contrast ratios are also superior to TN panels, although they still fall short of the deep blacks and ultra-high contrast you get with OLED monitors.
 That said, VA panels aren’t perfect.
 They tend to be more expensive than TN panels and have slower response times, which might be a dealbreaker for some gamers and fast-action enthusiasts.
 For those prioritizing speed over color and contrast, TN panels might still be the go-to choice.